 The historic cabins and lodge also underwent extensive refurbishments since 1988.

-In the spring of 2016, all electrical and heating was updated along with bringing in new furniture, flooring, and soft goods.
+In the spring of 2016, all electrical and heating were updated along with bringing in new furniture, flooring, and soft goods.

 The original hunting lodge atmosphere has been kept for over 100 years even with all of the updates.

 2014 was the centennial year of the establishment of Lake McDonald Lodge.